mnek1t/Sport-Store_ASP_NET_CORE/step-4.md

 <h4>This is the orders information.</h4>
 ```
-and add a `Products.cshtml` Razor View file to the `Views/Admin` folder with the content shown below.
+And than add a `Products.cshtml` Razor View file to the `Views/Admin` folder with the content shown below.

 ```
 @model IQueryable<Product>